Code-Institute-Submissions/milestone-project-03/milestone-project-2-readme.md

 ### Content
 - Copy for the site has been written by Tristan Dauvergne
 - All artist and song data has called from the [Deezer API](https://rapidapi.com/deezerdevs/api/deezer-1)
+- Tab icon taken from [Icons 8](https://icons8.com)
+- [Emojipedia](https://emojipedia.org/people/) for the frowning face emoji in the error message

 ###Acknowledgments
 This site has been built as my Milestone 2 Project to demonstrate incorporating JavaScript and an API into a site.
 I selected a music API for a few reasons: